1) Choose and set up terrains

 • Three terrain types exist : walk, death and slide.
 It's useless to explain their role, their names are enough.
 You have to choose at least one walk, one death and one slide (unless your escape is just a maze, then you only need walk and death).

 • For slide terrain it's a little more complicated because it's not already present on the map.
 You have to start by choosing a terrain type, getting help with command getTerrainInfo, this time giving it parameters.
 For example "-getTerrainInfo 1 15" displays the 15 first terrain types, knowing there are 177.
 If you want the usual ice, its ascii id is 'Nice'.
 So type command "-newSlide slide 'Nice'".
+In the tab "Terrain Tiles" on this website is a list of all terrains with ascii id.

 • You can erase a terrain with command "-removeTerrain" (-remt) too.
 This command is only for administrator.
 Ex : "-remt slide".
 It doesn't delete the terrain on the map, but its properties (slide won't glide anymore, death won't kill anymore).